 The advertised 2019-2020 nomination window for GT is October 15 - November 1, 2019.
 Nominations can be accepted year round.
 However, screening takes place once per year beginning in December and concluding at the end of February.Q: Who may nominate a child for GT screening?Any adult may nominate students for GT screening.
-Secondary students may self-nominate or be nominated by another student in grades 6-12.Q: Where can I get the nomination form?Use the GT Nomination Form and submit to your school counselor during the October 15 - November 1, 2019 nomination period.
+Secondary students may self-nominate or be nominated by another student in grades 6-12.Q: Where can I get the nomination form?Submit the GT nomination form to your school counselor during the October 15 - November 1, 2019 nomination period.
 For screening during this school year, all nomination forms must be received by the school counselor before the end of the normal school day on November 1, 2019.
 Forms received after this time will be held for the following school year screening process.
-School counselors can also provide the nomination form.Q: Will parents/guardians be notified if a nominated student is selected for screening?
+School counselors provide the nomination form.Q: Will parents/guardians be notified if a nominated student is selected for screening?

 Yes.
 Applicants selected for screening will be notified in writing during the notification window of November 4 - November 15, 2019.
 The notification form is the permission to screen form.Q: Does the school need a parent/guardian's permission to screen students for GT services?Yes!
 In order for the school to test students for services, a parent/guardian must complete and return the permission to screen form.
 Failure to return the permission to screen form will result in a student not being tested for services.

 Q: What happens when my GT identified student transfers to Pflugerville from another school district?